-- CSC also manages four healing lodges (included in the 43 institutions) and works in close collaboration and partnership with Aboriginal communities in the management of five CCRA Section 81 healing lodges to foster a traditional healing environment that supports the reintegration of Aboriginal offenders back into the community.
+- CSC also manages four healing lodges (included in the 43 institutions) and works in close collaboration and partnership with Indigenous communities in the management of six CCRA Section 81 healing lodges to foster a traditional healing environment that supports the reintegration of Indigenous offenders back into the community.

 CSC also has non-government partner agencies.
 These agencies run about 200 community residential facilities across the country.
 They provide housing, 24-hour supervision, counselling and programming to offenders who have been released under supervision.
 Their work helps offenders to be successful as they reintegrate into the community.